parlakisik/k8s_diagnostic/README.md

 - Try running individual tests with `--test-list pod-to-pod,dns`
 - Test against your production cluster by pointing to your kubeconfig
 - Review the JSON reports in `test_results/` for detailed analysis
+- Experiment with different Cilium network policies in the `cilium-policies/` directory

 ## Features